Getting Started with Managed Phishing Response

 Article summary

-4. Managing reported phishes in Red Canary.
+4. Viewing reported phishes in the Red Canary portal

 Prerequisites